Halflernation/data-science/project_capstone/README.md

 affect `churn` on the Sparkify service.

 The current `churn` prediction is valuable and one shouldn't be shy to seek improvements.

+The go-to model should be the Logistic Regression model for this type of analysis based on how we modeled the churn analysis via an users’ session longevity and songs played total.

 # License